GaloisInc/BESSPIN-Tool-Suite/docs/cwesEvaluation/besspinPhilosophy.md

 ## Naïve CWEs Tally ##

-For each vulnerability class, the CWEs scores are counted in a binary way: `1` for `NONE` or `DETECTED`, and `0` otherwise.
-Then, a percentage score will be computed as 100 times the sum of the binary scores divided by the number of CWEs of that class.
+For each vulnerability class, the CWEs scores are tallyed with a unity weight for each CWE.
+A percentage score will be computed as `100` times the sum of the scores divided by the number of CWEs of that class.
 Also, an overall single figure of merit will be computed in a similar fashion for all CWEs in the list.